Albert-Alvaro/CP3407_RecipeApp/iteration_2.md

 * 1 weeks left, 5 days of estimated amount of work
 * 0 weeks left, 2 days of estimated amount of work
 * Actual Velocity: 4 days

+# Disclaimer
+*The iteration board/Kanban Board was made using third-party Software called Trello and information may not be accurate in this MD, for full information please visit <https://trello.com/b/2MlOwEON/fridge-alchemist>*